Providing Life-Changing Mobility

 Tragically, a person with limited mobility is often excluded from life in their community simply because they have no way of moving around.
 A wheelchair removes isolation, lifting someone from the dirt into a seat of dignity and opportunity.
-Wheels for the World provides the gift of mobility along with the hope of the Gospel to people impacted by disability around the world.
-You can get involved by donating a wheelchair, serving on an international outreach, or giving so that wheelchairs can be restored and sent to someone in need.
+Through Christ-honoring churches, Wheels for the World provides life-changing mobility along with the hope of the Gospel to people impacted by disability worldwide.
+You can get involved by donating a wheelchair, serving on an international outreach, or giving so that wheelchairs can be restored and provided to someone in need.

 How Wheels for the World Works

-Volunteers, known as "Chair Corps", collect used, but restorable, wheelchairs across the United States.
+Volunteers, known as "Chair Corps," collect used, manual wheelchairs across the United States.

 Transportation of the wheelchairs to restoration shops and shipping ports is an ongoing need.
 With over 10,000 wheelchairs collected each year, we are always looking for people to help.